CDCgov/wastewater-informed-covid-forecasting/model_definition.md

 - No samples flagged for quality issues (field `quality_flag` is not `yes`)
 - Outliers removed (see below)

-### Wastewater concentration outlier detection and removal
+### Viral genome concentration in wastewater outlier detection and removal

-We identify wastewater concentration outliers within each unique combination of site and lab over the calibration time period using an approach based on $z$-scores.
+We identify potential outlier genome concentrations for each unique site and lab pair with an approach based on $z$-scores.

 Briefly, we compute $z$-scores for the concentrations and their finite differences and remove any observations above a threshold values for either metric.
 In detail: